xn--nding-jua/UltranetReceiver/Readme.md

 * implement audio-routing functions
 * add SD-card recording(?)
 * add controlling via network and USB (Arduino-code for SAMD21-controller)

+## Hardware
+Only a few components are necessary:
+* MagJack SI-52008-F for interfacing with UltraNet
+* AM26LV32CD RS-422-IC-Interface Quad Diff
+* Optional: CS4344 Audio-DAC with I2S-Interface

+UltraNet-Channel 1-8 and 9-16 are connected to the SI-52008-F via Ethernet-Cable.
+TD+ and TD- of each pair is then connected to the AM26LV32CD-quad-diff-line-driver-IC that is connected via two wires to the Arduino MKR Vidor 4000.

+Optional a CS4344 Audio DAC can be attached to the Vidor 4000 using four wires:
+* MCLK (Masterclock)
+* LRCLK (Word-Clock or LR-Clock)
+* SCLK (Bitclock or Serial-Clock)
+* DATA (Serial-Data)

+An SP/DIF or TOSLINK-Adapter can be attached to the Vidor as well to test the outputs without a DAC.
+That's it for now.

 ## How to compile?
 ### FPGA